openconfig/featureprofiles/feature/security/gnsi/certz/server_certificate_rotation/README.md

 ### DIT Service Setup

-Configure the DUT to enable the following services (that are using gRPC) are up and required user mTLS for authentication:
+Configure the DUT to enable the following services (that are using gRPC) are up and require using mTLS for authentication:

    * gNMI
    * gNOI